Quantum Routing with Teleportation: Preliminaries

 We consider the following models of routing. \begin{enumerate} \item Swap routing: In this model, the only allowed gates between adjacent qubits are \swap{} gates. \item LOCC routing: In this model, we are allowed to perform arbitrary 2-qubit gates on disjoint pairs of qubits in a single time step.
 Further, in the same time step, we are allowed to perform single-qubit measurements (on data and ancilla qubits) and adaptively apply arbitrary single-qubit gates.
 We refer to this as \emph{fast measurement and feedback.} Gates in later time steps can be applied adaptively, conditioned on all previous measurement results.

-\item Teleportation routing: This model is a specialization of LOCC routing.
-The ability to perform fast measurement and feedback allows us to perform quantum teleportation, transporting a single qubit to any vertex in constant depth.
-The entanglement required for quantum teleportation is produced using an entanglement swapping protocol \cite{swapping}, as depicted in \cref{fig:teleportation}.
-In this model, a \swap{} between the ends of a path can be performed in constant depth by teleporting the qubit at each end to the opposite end, or by performing gate teleportation \cite{gottesman_chuang} of a \swap{} gate.

-\end{enumerate} Note that the vertices along a teleportation path cannot be involved in any other operations during a round of teleportation.
+\item Teleportation routing: In this model, data qubits can be teleported along disjoint paths to ancilla registers at arbitrary distances in depth 1.
+Using this ability, a \swap{} between the ends of a path can be performed in constant depth.
+Note that the qubits along a teleportation path cannot be involved in any other operations during a round of teleportation.
 However, teleportation between multiple pairs of qubits can be performed in parallel if there exist paths for each pair that have no more than a constant number of intersections per vertex, since we allow a constant number of ancilla qubits per data qubit.
+This model is a specialization of LOCC routing as the ability to perform fast measurement and feedback allows us to perform quantum teleportation, transporting a single qubit to any vertex in constant depth.
+The entanglement required for quantum teleportation is produced using an entanglement swapping protocol~\cite{swapping}, as depicted in \cref{fig:teleportation}.
+A \swap{} between the ends of a path can be performed by teleporting the qubit at each end to the opposite end, or by performing gate teleportation~\cite{gottesman_chuang} of a \swap{} gate.